gowtham611/youtube/README.md

 ## Features

 - **Responsive Design**: Works seamlessly on desktops, tablets, and mobile devices.
-- **Video Streaming**: Stream videos in real-time with a customizable player.
 - **Search Functionality**: Find videos by keyword, category, or channel.
 - **Video Details Page**: View video titles, descriptions, statistics (views, likes), and related videos.
-- **Channel Pages**: Explore creator profiles and their uploaded videos.
 - **Comments Section**: Post, read, and interact with comments (if implemented).
 - **Dark/Light Mode**: Switch between themes for optimal viewing comfort.
 - **User Authentication**: Sign up, log in, and manage account (if implemented).